-The Care Programme Approach (CPA) is used to plan many people’s mental health care.
-This section explains what it is, when you should get and when it might stop.
+The Care Programme Approach (CPA) is a package of care that may be used to plan your mental health care.
+This section explains what CPA is, when you should get and when it might stop.

-• Community Mental Health Teams / Recovery Teams, Assertive Outreach Teams and Early Intervention Teams are likely to use CPA.
+- Community Mental Health Teams, Assertive Outreach Teams and Early Intervention Teams are likely to use CPA.

-• You should get a care coordinator who plans your care and support.
-You will review the plan regularly to see if your needs have changed.
+- Your care coordinator will review your plan regularly to see if your needs have changed.

 This section covers:

-6. What if I am not happy with the help I am getting?
+- What can I do if I’m not happy with the help I am getting?